-Singer Judith Owen honors musical heroines with joy and New Orleans flavor.
 Seated before the audience at Preservation Hall in the French Quarter of New Orleans on a balmy October night, singer and pianist Judith Owen thought back to her deepest joy while growing up in London — her father’s record collection.

 She recalled finding, among releases by Jelly Roll Morton and Oscar Peterson, ones by Nellie Lutcher.
 “I must have been 5 or 6,” she says.
 “The first thing I heard was ‘Fine Brown Frame.’
 Nellie was the first unapologetic lady of jazz and blues.
 Even as a little girl, not yet understanding the innuendo and the sass, I knew that it made me smile and want to dance around the room.”

 Owen held up a program from Lutcher’s 1950 performance at London’s Prince of Wales Theater, which her father had attended, when Lutcher’s stardom on that side of the Atlantic Ocean required a police escort.
 She recalled hearing Lutcher perform more than 40 years later, in California, well into an extended period of semi-retirement during which Lutcher held a day job.
 Her performance then was, Owen said, “a lesson in the timelessness and agelessness of music, and of a power that never fades.”

 Now 53, Owen has stepped away from her customary piano bench and shifted her focus from the often-introspective original songs and occasionally ironic covers of her previous dozen releases.
 Come On & Get It